Autism & ADHD Matters Theatre

 14.40 – 15.15Executive function through the autism lens: information for practitioners and parents to support young people’s development of executive functioning skillsAutismMatt Blackburn, Specialist Teacher, and

-15.20 – 15.50Breaking Barriers – enabling access to healthcareAutism & ADHDHeather Wildsmith, Projects Development Team Manager at Autism Bedfordshire
+15.20 – 15.50Breaking barriers – enabling access to healthcareAutism & ADHDHeather Wildsmith, Projects Development Team Manager at Autism Bedfordshire

 TimePresentation TitleAutism/ADHDSpeaker